Qiskit/qiskit-addon-sqd-hpc/docs/compilation-flags.rst

 Concepts (C++20 and later)
 --------------------------

-This library is designed to use C++ concepts if they are available (for example, if the code is compiled according to C++20 or a later version of the standard).
+This library is designed to use C++ concepts if they are available (that is, if the code is compiled according to C++20 or a later version of the standard).
 If possible, users are encouraged to use such a compiler when developing, as this will likely lead to better error messages from the compiler (such as when a template argument has an unexpected type).